sillygoose/mme-record/README.md

 <a id='debugging'></a>
 ## Debugging
 Create the environment variable MME_SIM_DEBUG and set to 1 or True to enable debug output.

-This is also required if you wish to use the debugging options that automatically delete or create the database.
-This is nice during development but would not want to accidentally cause somthing bad to happen when in production.

 I run both **Playback** and **Record** in VS Code on a Raspberry Pi with CAN0 bus tied to the CAN1 bus in a loopback mode, makes for easy testing of **Record** changes playing back recorded files from a trip or chnaging session.